How Google Reviews Improve Your Bottom Line

 Be patient, but persistent.
 If you get a review that is negative and difficult to remove, bury it with more good reviews.
 Always shoot for 5 stars.
 Don’t be satisfied with less, as your average is displayed and bad reviews can only pull that down.

 Note: although they are similar platforms, differences exist between Google+ and Google My Business such as configurations with other systems (YouTube, etc.).
 Google+ is more for people than for businesses but can be used for both.
-More information on the differences is available.

 Remember, 84% of people searching on line go through Google.
 Manage your online reputation!